bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 {% endsi_step %}

-{% si_step Gap8 bootloader (for the AIdeck 1.0 or AIdeck 1.1 Rev A-C) %}
+{% si_step Gap8 bootloader %}

+The GAP8 bootloader handles the process of flashing firmware to the GAP8 MCU over-the-air.
+Due to the production process, some decks unfortunately have an old bootloader version when leaving the factory, and if this is the case a new bootloader must be flashed to the deck.
+The symptom of an old bootloader is that flashing of firmware via the radio **stops at 4% or 99% and does not finish**.

+> Continue with the [next step in this tutorial](#flash-wifi-example) to determine if your bootloader is working.
+If the flashing does not finish, please go back to this step and flash the bootloader.

-If you do not already have a bootloader on the GAP8, which would be the case if you have an AIdeck 1.0 or an AIdeck 1.1 with an older revision(Rev A, B and C), you will need to flash the bootloader on the GAP8 seperately.
-You can check the AIdeck version and revision on the bottom of the deck.
-This can only be done from a native linux computer or virtual machine (not WSL) and a jtag enabled programmer (Olimex ARM-USB-TINY-H JTAG or Jlink).
+You will need to flash the bootloader on the GAP8 separately.
+This can only be done from a native linux computer or virtual machine (not WSL) with a jtag enabled programmer (Olimex ARM-USB-TINY-H JTAG or Jlink).

-> You only need to do this once and then you can enjoy the benefits of overair flashing.
+> You only need to do this once and then you can enjoy the benefits of over-the-air flashing.

 Clone, build and flash the bootloader with an Olimex ARM-USB-TINY-H JTAG or a Jlink using the following commands: